dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 On the other hand, I was getting better at canvassing.
 And success is a pleasant event.

-After a few more days hitting regular neighborhoods, getting our WISH I COULDs up slightly, I told Whitley it was time for us to canvas the rich folks.
+After a few more days hitting regular neighborhoods, often in rain that gave way to sunlight and steamy streets, getting our WISH I COULDs up only slightly, I told Whitley it was time for us to canvas the rich folks.
 But just the houses that backed up to the beach.

-The day was hot again.
-And muggy this time.
-The kind of unpleasantness you rarely see on Seahaven Island.
+The day was hot and muggy.
+June weighed on my shoulders like a wet blanket.

 “Truman, I was wondering when you’d show up at my door,” said Philip Glass.
-He ushered us into his foyer.
+He ushered us into his air conditioned foyer.

-“Mr. Glass,” I shook his hand and then Whitley did too.
+“Mr. Glass,” I shook his hand and smiled, and then Whitley did too.
 He was a big deal in town.

 He led us through his open floor plan, past a full sized grand piano to his Florida room.
 A Florida room is like a living room, but the furniture is cheaper and the walls are all windows.
 The furniture in this room was probably not cheaper than the living room furniture, but it was made to mimic a cheaper style while retaining its class.
 And the windows all looked out onto the beach.